beloborodova-t/CHI/README.md

 - (a) shaping piecewise curves,
 - (b) shaping rectangles, which are the basis of bb,
 - (d) bb extraction
-The following parameters were used for image preprocessing and bb extraction:
+Parameters were used for image preprocessing and bb extraction listed in [this section](Data/CHI-I/README.md).

 ## Classification